veets639/TripleX/README.md

 ## Overview

-**TripleX** is designed to help users download videos from supported websites and perform various processing tasks such as scene detection, trimming unwanted frames, and analyzing frames using machine learning models.
+**TripleX** is designed to help users download videos from supported websites and perform various processing tasks such as scene detection, trimming unwanted frames, analyzing frames using machine learning models, and creating datasets for training custom AI models.
 The toolkit is modular, allowing for easy addition of new downloaders and utilities.

 ## Features